-There is recognition that as intangibles positively affect value, green-rated residential assets will continue to develop a favorable market reputation.
+There is recognition that as intangibles positively affect value, green homes will continue to develop a favorable market reputation.
 However, this value is difficult to accurately measure.
 Accordingly, green home attributes affecting only intangible value are listed in Section 11.0 of this Standard.